-The performance of any expert algorithm obviously depends on how much information is available to the decision maker about the experts' performance and its own performance.
-As we will show in Section 4, if all the information is available about the losses of the past actions, which is called the full information case, then there exist algorithms such that the normalized regret $(1/n)(\hat{L}n - \min{i=1,...,N} L{i,n})$ is of order $\sqrt{\ln N/n}$ , see, e.g. [3, 4, 5, 8, 9].
+The performance of any expert algorithm obviously depends on how much information is available to the decision maker about the experts' and its own performance.
+As we will show in Section 4, if all the information is available about the losses of the past actions, which is called the full information case, then there exist algorithms such that the normalized regret $\frac{1}{n} \left(\widehat{L}n - \min{i=1,\dots,N} L{i,n} \right)$ is of order $\sqrt{\ln N/n}$, see, e.g., [3], [4], [5], [7], [8].
 However, in certain types of problems it is not possible to obtain full information on the past performance of the experts.
 For example, in many situations the decision maker has only information on the loss of the chosen action, and no information is available about the loss it would have suffered had it made a different decision.
 This is called the multi-armed bandit problem.
 Another example is when it is expensive to obtain the losses of the experts, and therefore the decision maker has the option to query this information.
 In typical cases this corresponds to the response of the environment, also called as outcome or label, from which it is possible to compute the loss of each expert.
 This type of problem is called label efficient prediction.
-In all these problems, there exist algorithms whose average loss in n steps exceeds the average loss of the best of N experts by a negligible quantity converging to zero as n increases.
-In the full information case the normalized regret converges to zero as $O(\sqrt{\ln N/n})$ , in the multi-armed bandit problem as $O(\sqrt{N \ln N/n})$ [10], and in the label efficient prediction problem with m queries in n rounds as $O(\sqrt{\ln N/m})$ [11].
-A recent combination of the multi-armed bandit and label efficient prediction problem, where the loss of the chosen action can be gueried m times in n rounds can also be solved with normalized regret of order $\sqrt{N \ln N/m}$ [12].
-For a good survey on this topic, the reader is referred to, e.g. the recent book of Cesa-Bianchi and Lugosi [7].
+In all of these problems, including the full information case, when the loss of each expert is revealed after the action of the decision maker, there exist algorithms whose average loss is n steps exceeds the average loss of the best of N experts by a negligible term converging to zero as n increases.
+In the full information case the normalized regret converges to zero as $O(\sqrt{\ln N/n})$, in the multi-armed bandit problem as $O(\sqrt{N \ln N/n})$ [9], and in the label efficient prediction problem with m queries in n rounds as $O(\sqrt{\ln N/m})$ [10].
+A recent combination of the multi-armed bandit and label efficient prediction problem, where the loss of the chosen action can be queried m times in nrounds can also be solved with normalized loss of order $\sqrt{N \ln N/m}$ [11].
+For a good survey on this topic, the reader is referred to, e.g., the recent book of Cesa-Bianchi and Lugosi [6].

 Concerning complexity, for a general class of experts the algorithms typically require O(nN) computations, while the memory requirement is O(N) (one weight has to be updated for each expert at each time instant).
-While this complexity may be prohibitive for large classes of experts, in many situations, such as the shortest path problem in graphs, the special structure of the experts allows to implement the algorithms with significantly lower complexity, see, e.g. [9, 13, 14, 15, 16, 17, 18, 19, 20, 21].
+While this complexity may be prohibitive for large classes of experts, in many situations, such as the shortest path problem in graphs, the special structure of the experts allows to implement the algorithms with significantly lower complexity, see, e.g., [12],[13],[14], [15],[16],[17],[18],[8],[19],[20].

 In this paper we will mainly consider algorithms that are optimized for a fixed time horizon n.
 That is, the fine tuned parameters of the algorithms depend on n.
-Such algorithms can be modified easily using standard techniques to perform near optimally for an infinite time horizon [5]: one method is the so-called doubling trick, where the time is partitioned into intervals of exponentially increasing length, and a fixed-horizon version of the algorithm is run on each interval.
+Such algorithms can be modified easily using standard techniques to perform near optimally for an infinite time horizon [5]: One method is the so called doubling trick, where the time is partitioned into intervals of exponentially increasing length, and a fixed horizon version of the algorithm is run on each interval.
 However, in practice it is not desirable to reset all accumulated information about the past from time to time, so a better suited technique is to dynamically change the parameters of the algorithms in time.